Skip to content

 • Confirm the env has GCP init data or provide a project explicitly:

-hyops init status --env dev
+hyops show init --env dev gcp

 • Confirm the vault password provider is ready (workstations):